This is a Citations and Case Summaries page of the

 “The Caisson Song” (aka “The Caissons Go Rolling Along”) was composed by Edmond L. Gruber about 1908.
 He assigned rights much later (1921) to Egner and Mayer.
 Egner & Mayer published the song June 8, 1921, and copyrighted it August 10, 1921.
 Gruber’s assignment stated that the song was to be allowed to continue being published in the Manual of West Point Songs (which was not an Egner & Mayer publication).
 Egner & Mayer reassigned the rights on or near January 23, 1936, preserving the right on the West Point compilation.
 On February 6, 1936, Gruber assigned “all his rights, title and interest” in it to Shapiro, Bernstein & Co. (also a plaintiff).
 The defendant was a rival publisher who denies infringement, and said that the song dates to the Civil War, which makes it public domain.
 This could not be established.
 However, military personnel had used the song circa 1917, the year that celebrated military-march composer John Philip Sousa incorporated most if not all of it into “The U.S. Field Artillery March.”
 Gruber was himself a military man (eventually a Brigadier General), so he should have known of Sousa’s version, thus “a publication by such an eminent composer, not having been objected to by Gruber, constituted a practical abandonment by Gruber to his rights to a copyright.”
 Gruber didn’t object to any unauthorized use of the song until 1930.
 The defendant had first published the song in 1921, in a book called The Home & Community Song Book.
 Other unlicensed publishers had published the song, too.
 “All in all, the history of this song shows that it was early in its life dedicated to public use.”
 Gruber’s 1930 copyright was not the first copyright, in that there was Egner & Mayer’s 1921 copyright on their compilation.
 (On appeal, it was claimed that the 1930 copyright was only for a bugle arrangement.)
 Although it was argued that Gruber intended to give Egner & Mayer the right to publish rather than an outright assignment, the distinction was moot: the copyright was invalid by reason of the song having already entered the public domain through abandonment.

 (You might recognize “The Caisson Song” if you hear it.
-Listen to a sound clip (in MP3) courtesy of the United States Military.
-The Army has an explanatory page about the song in the same directory.
-[Please report any broken link; I have a spare copy.])
+Listen (below) to a sound clip (in MP3) in a performance of the United States Military.
+The Army had an explanatory page about the song in the same directory, since moved or eliminated.)

 Mr. Klasmer and Jo Lombardi composed a song for the Colts football team.
 Klasmer deposited an early version of the song (on July 12, 1947) and the final unpublished version (July 23, 1947).
 A certificate was issued each time.
 An agreement was made between the authors and the Colts whereby each side would receive half the profits from sheet music and records.
 Now named “The Baltimore Colts Official Theme Song,” it bore a copyright notice of “Copyright 1947 by the Baltimore Colts, Jo Lombardi and Benjamin Klasmer.”
 The authors knew of this wording prior to publication and did not object.
 No deposit was made of this final version to the Copyright Office until December 1959.